 2012-13: Sproul made his pro hockey debut, joining Detroit AHL affiliate Grand Rapids in April after his third OHL season with Sault Ste.
 Marie.
 He had no points and was -1 with 2 penalty minutes in two games with the Griffins.
 Grand Rapids went on to win the Calder Cup but Sproul did not see any playoff action.
 He skated in 50 OHL regular season games, missing six weeks after suffering an arm injury in October, and was the Greyhounds second-leading scorer behind forward Nick Cousins (Philadelphia).
 He scored 20 goals (11 on the power play) with 46 assists and was an even plus/minus with 45 penalty minutes.
 The Greyhounds were second in the West Division and faced Owen Sound in a first round playoff series.
 Sproul scored 2 goals with 3 assists and was -4 in six playoff games.

-Sproul boasts tremendous offensive instincts, can quarterback a powerplay, and no longer is knocked for his skating ability or defensive skills.
+Sproul boasts tremendous offensive instincts, can quarterback a power play, and no longer is knocked for his skating ability or defensive skills.
 He has shown vast improvement since being drafted.
-Sproul has the offensive instincts and playmaking ability to one day play his way onto the Red Wings' blue line.
+His defensive game is still developing and he continues to refine the secondary areas of his game.

 Sproul continued to hone his overall game in the AHL in 2015-16, spending his third pro season with the Grand Rapids Griffins.
 A durable defenseman with some offensive ability and prototypical size, he is still working to become more consistent in his positional game.
 Long-term, Sproul is an intriguing prospect with top-four NHL potential.